angstone/insane/readme.markdown

 # ANGSTONE CHANGES ON THE ORIGINAL:

-The only one change we make was add the option: **throwAsValidationError**
+The only one change we made was add the option: **throwAsValidationError**

-As the option name suggests, it will throw immediate error it it finds not allowed tag instead of only remove it.
+As the option name suggests, it will throw an immediate error it finds a not allowed tag instead of only remove it.
-This expands original functionality and allows check code beyond just sanitize.
+This expands original functionality and allows check code beyond just sanitizing.

 # insane